Skip to content

 Query the database

 We have now seen that using a geospatial view alongside a taxonomy can give a full picture of our database while maintaining traceability to each data point's source.
 By exploring the content and connected annotations to each node we can understand exactly what they represent more deeply.
-Now let’s use Edge to quickly answer some questions about this dataset.
+Now let’s use conode to quickly answer some questions about this dataset.

 Where did collisions involving pedestrians at crossroads taken place?